mery-top/Github_repo_summarizer/README.md

 ### **Built with**
 - Built the interface using Streamlit for simplicity.
 - To generate detailed descriptions,used Gemini, and for data analysis and visualization, we relied on Python libraries like SciPy and Matplotlib.
-- Everything is powered by the GitHub API.
+- Everything is powered by the GitHub Access Key.

 ---